reisenberger/architecture-center/docs/guide/index.md

 # Azure Application Architecture Guide

 The cloud is changing the way applications are built and architected.
 Instead of monoliths, applications are being decomposed into smaller, decentralized services.
+These services communicate through APIs or by using asynchronous messaging or eventing.
 Applications scale horizontally, adding new instances as demand requires.

-This decomposition brings new challenge.
+These trends bring new challenges.
 Application state is distributed.
-The applicatino must handle issues of eventual consistency and parallel, asynchronous operatons.
+Data may be eventually consistent.
+Work is distributed too.
+Operations are done in parallel and asynchronously.
 The system as a whole must be resilient when failures occur.

-The complexity of distributed systems requires new approaches to operations.
-Deployments must be predictable, and monitoring and telemetry are critical to give insight into the system.
+Deployments must be automated and predictable.
+Monitoring and telemetry are critical for gaining insight into the system.

 This guide presents a structured approach for designing applications on Azure that are scalable, resilient, and highly available.
 It is intended for architects and engineers who are designing solutions for Azure.